 Further design guidelines/recommendations for Metal Core (Aluminum and Copper) Printed Circuit Boards are available upon request; contact PCB International at support@PCBInternational.com or your Account Representative to inquire more.

-We invite you to discover PCBI and how we can be the total solution to your PCB needs.
+Contact us by email, phone or online chat for fast quotes and prompt support.
 Our team members have multiple years of experience in the industry and are here to provide you with exceptional support and satisfaction.
 Ordering is easy and hassle free.
 Generate a custom quote and place an order online through our automated system 24/7/365 or work directly with a dedicated account manager.